-Now, you being here tells me that you must already be experiencing knee pain and are wondering why it’s happening and if there’s anything you can do about it.
+Your being here tells me that you’re already experiencing knee pain.
+You might also be wondering why it’s happening and if there’s anything you can do about it.

 Understanding The Anatomy Of The Knee